-In August 2017, Hurricane Harvey made landfall on the coast of Texas, impacting Harris County, and its 4.5 million residents.
-Over the following four days, the wettest tropical cyclone on record in the United States flooded over 30% of Harris County, an area as large as New York City and Chicago combined.
-Over a hundred thousand homes and thousands of the County’s own structures, roads, and bridges were damaged or destroyed.
+In August 2017, Hurricane Harvey made landfall on the coast of Texas, impacting Harris County and its 4.5 million residents.
+Over the following four days, the wettest tropical cyclone on record in the United States flooded more than 30% of Harris County, an area as large as New York City and Chicago combined.
+Over 100,000 homes and thousands of the county’s buildings, roads, and bridges were damaged or destroyed.

-With the magnitude of unprecedented damage, Harris County engaged Guidehouse, formerly PwC Public Sector LLP, to assist with a comprehensive approach to the strategy and implementation of its disaster recovery and federal funding needs as well as strategic planning for the long-term revitalization of the community.
-The Guidehouse team is assisting with grant administration, project management and financial oversight and leading the development and implementation of infrastructure, community development and housing projects around Harris County.
+With the unprecedented magnitude of the damage, Harris County engaged Guidehouse to assist with a comprehensive approach to the strategy and implementation of its disaster recovery and federal funding needs, as well as strategic planning for the long-term revitalization of the community.
+The Guidehouse team assisted with grant administration, project management, and financial oversight.
+It also is leading the development and implementation of infrastructure, community development, and housing projects around Harris County.

-Guidehouse is creating a streamlined system for program administration, project management and strategic and compliance services that encompasses all of Harris County’s recovery needs to include:
+Guidehouse is creating a streamlined system for program administration, project management, and strategic and compliance services that encompasses all of Harris County’s recovery needs, including: